DHCW-Digital-Health-and-Care-Wales/wccg-eReferrals-service-app/README.md

-# wccg-dental-ereferrals-api
+## WCCG-eRreferrals-Service-App
-WCCG Dental e-Referrals API service as a part of discovery work
+WCCG e-Referrals API service as a part of discovery work

+Hello world